databricks/terraform-provider-databricks/docs/resources/cluster.md

 ## init_scripts

-You can specify up to 10 different init scripts for the specific cluster.
-If you want a shell script to run on all clusters and jobs within the same workspace, you should consider [databricks_global_init_script](global_init_script.md).
+To run a particular init script on all clusters within the same workspace, both automated/job and interactive/all-purpose cluster types, please consider the [databricks_global_init_script](global_init_script.md) resource.

+It is possible to specify up to 10 different cluster-scoped init scripts per cluster.
+Like the `cluster_log_conf` configuration block, init scripts support DBFS and cloud storage locations.

 Example of taking init script from DBFS:
 ```hcl